Erwin Stein (footballer): Eintracht Frankfurt, 1959–66

 In seven years at Eintracht, Stein appeared 342 times (friendlies included) and netted 267 times.
 In the Oberliga Süd, he played from 1959 until 1963 in 107 matches and managed to score 75 goals.
 Between 1961 and 1962 he became runner-up in the Southern Oberliga and played in the final round with Eintracht.
 In the Bundesliga he had two more good seasons between 1963 and 1965.
 He bid farewell as an Eintracht active player on 4 September 1965 at Hannover 96, playing with Jürgen Grabowski and Wolfgang Solz.
 From 1963 until 1966, he contributed 14 goals in Bundesliga 41 matches for the Hessian team.
 Which that team he reached the DFB-Pokal final against 1860 Munich on 13 June 1964 which the Eagles lost 0–2 to the Lions.

-SV Darmstadt 98, 1966–69
+SV Darmstadt 98, 1966–1969

-He played three seasons in the Regionalliga Süd for the "Lilies".
+Stein played three seasons in the Regionalliga Süd for the "Lilies".
 In 83 fixtures, he scored 18 goals, playing in midfield.

-Stein ended his career at his home club Griesheim after the 1969–70 season.
+He ended his career at his home club Griesheim after the 1969–70 season.

 After playing

 Stein operated a tobacco store in Frankfurt-Griesheim which also sold lottery tickets.
+He died on 26 July 2024, at the age of 89.